developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/about/index.md

 ## New in v1.8

-> **NOTICE**: Enterprise Keyboard is preinstalled on Zebra devices running Android 7.x Nougat and higher.
-For devices running Marshmallow and lower, EKB can be added as a LifeGuard patch.
+> **NOTICE**: Enterprise Keyboard comes preinstalled on Zebra devices running Android 7.x Nougat and higher.
+For supported pre-Nougat devices, EKB is added as a LifeGuard patch.
+See [download page](../../download) for more information.

 ### Supported Devices
 EKB 1.8 adds support for (and comes preinstalled on) the following devices: